Coerente Capital Management Has $18.38 Million Position in Constellation Brands, Inc. (NYSE:STZ)

-Coerente Capital Management lowered its stake in shares of Constellation Brands, Inc. (NYSE:STZ) by 2.6% in the third quarter, according to its most recent disclosure with the SEC.
-The fund owned 87,222 shares of the company’s stock after selling 2,286 shares during the period.
-Constellation Brands makes up 3.8% of Coerente Capital Management’s investment portfolio, making the stock its 15th biggest holding.
-Coerente Capital Management’s holdings in Constellation Brands were worth $18,376,000 as of its most recent filing with the SEC.
+Coerente Capital Management cut its position in Constellation Brands, Inc. (NYSE:STZ) by 2.6% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 87,222 shares of the company’s stock after selling 2,286 shares during the quarter.
+Constellation Brands accounts for about 3.8% of Coerente Capital Management’s portfolio, making the stock its 15th largest holding.
+Coerente Capital Management’s holdings in Constellation Brands were worth $18,376,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently made changes to their positions in the company.
-Amundi bought a new stake in Constellation Brands in the second quarter valued at about $180,482,000.
-Grantham Mayo Van Otterloo & Co.
-LLC bought a new stake in Constellation Brands in the second quarter valued at about $132,244,000.
-HS Management Partners LLC bought a new stake in Constellation Brands in the second quarter valued at about $131,154,000.
-Nuveen Asset Management LLC increased its stake in Constellation Brands by 40.7% in the second quarter.
-Nuveen Asset Management LLC now owns 1,356,889 shares of the company’s stock valued at $317,363,000 after acquiring an additional 392,318 shares during the period.
-Finally, Balyasny Asset Management LLC increased its stake in Constellation Brands by 17,574.6% in the second quarter.
-Balyasny Asset Management LLC now owns 354,730 shares of the company’s stock valued at $82,968,000 after acquiring an additional 352,723 shares during the period.
-71.66% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently modified their holdings of the company.
+Itau Unibanco Holding S.A. bought a new stake in shares of Constellation Brands during the 2nd quarter valued at approximately $33,000.
+Bedel Financial Consulting Inc. grew its holdings in shares of Constellation Brands by 172.4% during the 2nd quarter.
+Bedel Financial Consulting Inc. now owns 158 shares of the company’s stock valued at $37,000 after purchasing an additional 100 shares during the last quarter.
+Capital Directions Investment Advisors LLC bought a new stake in shares of Constellation Brands during the 2nd quarter valued at approximately $40,000.
+Financial Insights Inc. bought a new stake in shares of Constellation Brands during the 2nd quarter valued at approximately $47,000.
+Finally, Albion Financial Group UT bought a new stake in shares of Constellation Brands during the 2nd quarter valued at approximately $57,000.
+Institutional investors own 71.66% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Friday, November 19th.
-Shareholders of record on Friday, November 5th were issued a $0.76 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, November 19th.
+Shareholders of record on Friday, November 5th were issued a dividend of $0.76 per share.
 The ex-dividend date of this dividend was Thursday, November 4th.
 This represents a $3.04 annualized dividend and a yield of 1.29%.
-Constellation Brands’s dividend payout ratio (DPR) is presently 80.64%.
+Constellation Brands’s payout ratio is 80.64%.

-Several analysts have weighed in on STZ shares.
-Credit Suisse Group upped their price objective on shares of Constellation Brands from $275.00 to $280.00 and gave the stock an “outperform” rating in a research note on Thursday, October 7th.
-UBS Group upped their price objective on shares of Constellation Brands from $264.00 to $270.00 and gave the stock a “buy” rating in a research note on Thursday, October 7th.
-Evercore ISI reaffirmed a “buy” rating and set a $275.00 price objective on shares of Constellation Brands in a research note on Wednesday, September 22nd.
-Truist decreased their price objective on shares of Constellation Brands from $240.00 to $213.00 and set a “hold” rating on the stock in a research note on Monday, October 4th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Constellation Brands from $242.00 to $234.00 and set a “hold” rating on the stock in a research note on Monday, September 27th.
-Eight research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat, Constellation Brands currently has a consensus rating of “Buy” and an average target price of $258.25.
+Several equities research analysts recently issued reports on STZ shares.
+Truist decreased their price target on shares of Constellation Brands from $240.00 to $213.00 and set a “hold” rating on the stock in a report on Monday, October 4th.
+Citigroup reduced their target price on shares of Constellation Brands from $257.00 to $239.00 and set a “neutral” rating on the stock in a report on Thursday, October 7th.
+Morgan Stanley reduced their target price on shares of Constellation Brands from $266.00 to $254.00 and set an “overweight” rating on the stock in a report on Thursday, October 7th.
+Credit Suisse Group boosted their target price on shares of Constellation Brands from $275.00 to $280.00 and gave the stock an “outperform” rating in a report on Thursday, October 7th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their target price on shares of Constellation Brands from $242.00 to $234.00 and set a “hold” rating on the stock in a report on Monday, September 27th.
+Eight analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, Constellation Brands presently has a consensus rating of “Buy” and an average price target of $258.25.

 Constellation Brands, Inc engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.